New York gasoline fell to the lowest level in a week following the restart of a vacuum tower at Sunoco Inc. (SUN:US)’s Philadelphia refinery.

 Reformulated, 87-octane gasoline in the Gulf Coast held at a discount of 5 cents a gallon versus futures.

-Alon USA Energy Inc. (ALJ) reported flaring from a crude unit at the Big Spring refinery in Texas yesterday after a compressor tripped offline, according to a filing with state regulators.
+Alon USA Energy Inc. (ALJ:US) reported flaring from a crude unit at the Big Spring refinery in Texas yesterday after a compressor tripped offline, according to a filing with state regulators.

 Flint Hills Resources LLC also reported a release of benzene from its Corpus Christi West refinery in Texas after an equipment failure, a filing with the National Response Center showed.

 To contact the reporter on this story: Paul Burkhardt in New York at email@example.com.

 To contact the editor responsible for this story: Dan Stets at firstname.lastname@example.org.